algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/FunctionalSpecification/functionalSpecification.md

    - Quick access to product details post-scan.

 5. **Recommendation Engine**:
-   - Category-based recommendations on home screen.
+   - Category-based recommendations on the home screen.
    - Wine and cheese pairings based on selected recipes.
    - Recipe suggestions based on selected wines/cheeses.
    - Display of prices to aid purchase decisions.